You are a big fan of fashion and you are smart enough to know the

 18. ALEXANDER TURNEY STEWART - $90 BILLION (BORN 1803)

-In 1823, Alexander Turney Stewart arrived in the U.S. from Ireland and created the world's largest department store at the time, becoming the developer of mail-order shopping.
-When he died in 1876 he was worth the equivalent of $90billion.
+developer of mail-order shopping.
+When he died in 1876 he was worth the

-'He created the world's largest department store at the time, becoming the developer of mail-order shopping'
+'He created the world's largest department store at

 A.T.
 Stewart & Co. had branches in different parts of the world and owned several mills and factories, with Mr Turney Stewart amassing an estimated annual income of $1million in 1869.
+His flagship store offered imported European women’s clothing, and its second floor offered the first women’s 'fashion shows'.
+A.T Stewart & Company also allowed women across America to purchase and order items from his wholesale department store - and mail order shopping was born.

 In 1868, Stewart began receiving letters from women in rural parts of the U.S. requesting his merchandise, to which Mr Turney Stewart replied and sent out the requests, even paying postage.
 Once received, women would send back the money needed to pay for their orders.